bcgov/bcaquiferdata/inst/extra_docs/hydrostratigraphy_desc.md

 Adding the "Raw lithology" column adds the `lithology_raw_data` column so you can see for yourself what the original data looked like.

-Adding "Flags" adds the `flag_extra_digits` column which flags raw lithology that had extra digits which were not converted to a yield or depth.
+Adding "Flags" adds the `flag_extra_digits` column which shows any digits from raw lithology that which could not be converted to a yield or depth.
 This generally indicates one of the following:

 - An error/typo in the lithology e.g., "fine t0 0medium brown sand"
-- A lack of units e.g., "1 gpm at 625" (we can assume feet, but we are not sure
+- A lack of units e.g., "1 gpm at 625" (we can assume feet, but we are not sure)

+In these cases the solution is to submit a fix to GWELLS